 [Image credit - Edinburgh Mela]

-For two days in August, Leith Links becomes a hive of colour, music and dance as Edinburgh Mela comes to town.
-This exciting festival aims to showcase a colourful range of music, art and dance from around the world, making it one of the most breathtaking events on Edinburgh's annual calendar.
+This exciting 2-day festival aims to showcase a colourful range of music, art and dance from around the world, making it one of the most breathtaking events on Edinburgh's annual calendar.
+A celebration of diverse communities and cultures, it is dedicated to building understanding between people in the most enjoyable way possible – through the mediums of art, performance and food.

 About Edinburgh Mela